usnistgov/oscal-xproc3/README.md

 See [THIRD_PARTY_LICENSES.md](./THIRD_PARTY_LICENSES.md) for more.

+As noted above, however, all software is also conformant with relevant open-source language specifications, and should deliver the same results, verifiably, using other software that follows the same specifications, including XProc and XSLT processors yet to be developed.

 XProc 3.0 aims to be platform- and application-independent, so one use of this project will be to test and assess portability across environments supporting XProc.

 ## XProc platform acknowledgements

 With the authors of incorporated tooling, the many contributors to the XProc and XML stacks underlying this functionality are owed thanks and acknowledgement.
+These include

+- [Henry Thompson](https://www.xml.com/pub/a/ws/2001/02/21/devcon1.html) and other pioneers of XML pipelining on a standards basis
+- Norman Walsh
-These include Norman Walsh, Achim Berndzen and the developers of XProc versions 1.0 and 3.0; developers of embedded commodity parsers and processers such as Java Xerces, Trang, and Apache FOP (to mention only three); and all developers of XML, XSLT, and XQuery especially unencumbered and open-source.
+- Norm's fellow committee members and developers of XProc versions 1.0 and 3.0
+- Developers of embedded commodity parsers and processers such as Java Xerces, Trang, and Apache FOP (to mention only three)
+- All developers of XML, XSLT, and XQuery technologies and applications, especially unencumbered and open-source

 Only an open, dedicated and supportive community could prove capable of such a collective achievement.

+This work is dedicated to the memory of Michael Sperberg-McQueen and to all his students, past and future.

 ---